 Students have plenty of coffee houses to choose from around campus, but Jobot is one of our favorites.
 Not so long ago it was a little too

-dirty rough and tumble for our taste, but thanks to some renovations this Roosevelt Row coffee house is now totally our scene.
+rough around the edges for our taste, but thanks to some renovations this Roosevelt Row coffee house is now totally our scene.
 It offers comfortable seating and a one-of-a-kind artsy vibe, whether inside or out on the large patio.
-Plus you're guaranteed excellent people watching and it's open late -- 24 hours a day on the weekends and until midnight during the week.
+Plus you're guaranteed excellent people watching and it's open late — 24 hours a day on the weekends and until midnight during the week.
 There's also a menu of food to keep your brain juices flowing, including sandwiches, tacos, and their well-loved made-to-order crepes.
-The No. 2 is definitely our favorite; it's filled with spicy Schriener's chorizo, fresh spinach, and creamy melted mozzarella.
+The No. 6 is definitely our favorite; it's filled with roasted garlic herb turkey breast, mozzarella cheese, spinach, and roasted walnut pesto.

 Bowl of Greens

 Located in the bottom floor of the Walter Cronkite School of Journalism, this restaurant is hands down the most convenient on our list.
 As with most highly convenient things, however, it comes at a price.
 During the lunch rush you might face some long lines since students and faculty alike take advantage of Bowl of Greens' affordable lunch options.
 The menu is eclectic.
 You can order a signature salad or choose to create your own and there's also a handful of Mediterranean dishes such as falafel, baba ganaouj, and chicken and beef kebabs.
 Think that's weird?
 Well, things get even more international with the selection of pastas and other Italian-inspired fare including chicken and eggplant Parmesan.
 Oh and did we mention they serve smoothies?